fgirault/smeuhsocial/README.md

 Default database backend is sqlite that will store data in db/dev.db

-If the "db" sub directory does not exist, create it :
+If the "db" sub directory does not exist, create it:

     $ mkdir db

+Then load the schema:

     $ python manage.py syncdb